|By Deirdre Curran, learning and development specialist and Chartered Organisational Psychologist.|

 Another factor is the merging of work and leisure time.

 Before mobile connectivity became ubiquitous, the moment you left the office, you were no longer working.
 Now, we can potentially always be working.
-The Spillover Model in psychology can be used to describe how the way in which work can bleed into all aspects of our lives, whether that’s through bringing work home or endlessly ruminating about work issues while we are supposed to be relaxing.
-Either way, the result is a sense of overwhelm, a feeling that we are always behind and always working.
-In this way we are left feeling burnt out.
+The Spillover Model in psychology can be used to describe how work can bleed into all aspects of our lives, whether that’s through bringing work home or endlessly ruminating about work issues while we are supposed to be relaxing.
+Either way, the result is a sense of being overwhelmed – a feeling that we are always behind schedule and always working.
+Ultimately, we feel burnt out.

 We won’t change our pervasive work culture overnight, or indeed the technological advancements that have made it so difficult to draw clear boundaries between work and leisure.
 That said, individuals differ in their levels of resilience and how they respond to challenges.
 We can make small changes to our day to day structure which can have big impacts on our resilience levels.

 Building resilience is a hot topic and there are countless books and resources promoting everything from mindful colouring to digital detox.
 We know that burnout and resilience are layered and complex subjects and that there is no magic wand that will make working life less stressful.
 But, in the short-term, there are some straightforward (and possibly surprising) steps you can take that require little or no extra time.